Diacerein: Special warning

 The PRAC concluded that the benefit-risk balance of diacerein-containing medicinal products remained favourable in the symptomatic treatment osteoarthritis, subject to the agreed changes to the product information and conditions.

 Dosage and administration

 The recommended starting dose is 50 mg once daily with evening meal for the first 2 to 4 weeks of treatment, after which the recommended daily dose is 50 mg twice daily.

-The treatment should be taken with food, one with breakfast and the other with evening meal.
-The capsules must be swallowed intact, without opening them, together with a glass of water.